-The principal accounting policies adopted in the preparation of the financial report of the Affluence LIC Fund (the Fund) are set out below.
+The material accounting policy information adopted in the preparation of the financial report of the Affluence LIC Fund (the Fund) is set out below.
 The Fund ends on the date determined by the responsible entity or at any earlier time earlier provided by the fund's deed or by law.
 These policies have been consistently applied to all years presented unless otherwise stated.
 The financial report includes financial statements for the Fund as an individual entity.